Garbage Bin (cartoon strip)

-Garbage Bin is an Indian cartoon strip created in 2011 by Faisal Mohammed which was first published as a webcomic on Facebook and later added to Instagram.
+Garbage Bin is an Indian cartoon strip created in 2011 by Faisal Mohammed, which was first published as a webcomic on Facebook and later added to Instagram.
 It has amassed more than one million followers on Facebook.

-Garbage Bin's protagonist is named Guddu.
-Supporting characters include Guddu's best friend Shan, his teacher & classmates, and family—made of his father and mother.
+Garbage Bin follows Guddu, a ten-year-old child in the 1990s, and depicts his middle-class life.
+Supporting characters include Guddu's best friend Shan and his teacher, classmates, and parents.

-Guddu is depicted as a 10-year-old child in the 1990s, whose middle-class wit tickles readers and school scenes leave them in a nostalgic mood, relating them to their own childhood memories of family, school, and friends.
-Garbage Bin gags make one realize that every middle-class child during the 1990s lived a similar life with almost the same everyday incidents and accidents.

 Guddu is inspired by cartoonist Faisal Mohammed, and Shan is inspired by his close friend and Garbage Bin Studios co-founder, Md.
 Shan Nawaz.
-With a modest beginning in 2011, the comic now has over 900k Facebook followers.